watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

       <ul>
       <li >Leading questions or poor survey design can make data gathering inaccurate.
 Survey design is very important. </li>
       <li >Someone will need to clean data before it's used.
 More users lead to a higher volume of spam. </li>
-      <li >One way communication makes it difficult to followup with users, or get context and reproduction steps.</li>
+      <li >One-way communication makes it difficult to follow up with users or get context and reproduction steps.</li>
       </ul>
     </td>
    </tr>